evermeer/EVReflection/README.md

         let fileDirectory =  (NSSearchPathForDirectoriesInDomains(.DocumentDirectory, .UserDomainMask, true)[0] as!
 NSString)
         var filePath = fileDirectory.stringByAppendingPathComponent("temp.dat")

-        NSKeyedArchiver.archiveRootObject(theObject, toFile: filePath)
+        // Write the object to a file NSKeyedArchiver.archiveRootObject(theObject, toFile: filePath)

-        var result = NSKeyedUnarchiver.unarchiveObjectWithFile(filePath) as!
+        // Read the object from the file var result = NSKeyedUnarchiver.unarchiveObjectWithFile(filePath) as!
 TestObject2

+        // Are those objects the same
         XCTAssert(theObject == result, "Pass")
     }
 }